HoskeOwl/rslicer/README.md

 Just tell borders for runes and get byte positions in a string.
 Support negative indexes.

-get module - `go get github.com/HoskeOwl/rslicer`

 Available two functions:
 * GetRuneRange - return byte position for
-* GetSlice - return string slice
+* GetSliceByRunes - return string slice

+## get module
+`go get github.com/HoskeOwl/rslicer`

 ## Examples
 Can be used with ascii